Artifice120/UCE-aphidae-phyluce/README.md

 ### Obtaining the NCBI aphid refrence genomes

-Simply used ncbi's cli tool datasets to access the api in a human readable way
+Used ncbi's cli tool datasets to access the api in a human readable way and renamed the files to only have the srr number

 ```
-datasets download genome taxon "Aphididae" --reference
+bash get-refs
 ```

 ### Create Baits